cholcombe973/autodock/README.md

     - Delete a formation of containers all at once.
 * -v, --volume
     - Create a bind mount. host-dir:container-dir:rw|ro.
 If "container-dir" is missing, then docker creates a new volume.
+* -x, --verify
+    - Verify that the cluster is in the correct state and move containers around that are on dead hosts.

 I'm also thinking of a second command to ensure the cluster is ok like:
 autodock -check_cluster